Adderall Addiction: Signs, Symptoms, and Treatment

 • Mania (abnormally excited mood or frenzied)

 • In children, adolescents, or adults with heart defects or serious heart problems, this medication may cause sudden death.
-If you or your child experience signs of heart problems (e.g., chest pain, shortness of breath, or fainting), discuss the risk of taking this medication with your doctor.
+If you or your child experiences signs of heart problems (e.g., chest pain, shortness of breath, or fainting), discuss the risk of taking this medication with your doctor.

 • Delirium